tinygo-org/go-llvm/README.markdown

 Currently supported:

-  * LLVM 13 and 14 from [apt.llvm.org](http://apt.llvm.org/) on Debian/Ubuntu.
+  * LLVM 14 from [apt.llvm.org](http://apt.llvm.org/) on Debian/Ubuntu.
-  * LLVM 13 and 14 from Homebrew on macOS.
+  * LLVM 14 from Homebrew on macOS.

 ## Usage